TommasoMenghini/Reliability-and-Systematic-Biases-of-Polling-Organizations/polling_error.md

 </div>

-However from the visual analysis of the residuals emerges the possibility that some kind of heterosckedasticity is involved.
+However, a visual inspection of the residuals suggests the possible presence of heteroskedasticity.

 ![Residuals vs Fitted](img/resid_fitted2.png)

-That is a problem, as the usual test, as the ones carried out with the ANOVA, can result as inappropriate, hence arriving at incorrect inferential conlusions.
-The solution is to make a Wald test on the two nested models `m1` and `m2`, while using an heterosckedasticity robust estimator of the var-cov matrix.
-There are different types of HCCM, the one it is used here is the following:
+This is problematic, as standard inferential procedures — such as those based on ANOVA — may become inappropriate, potentially leading to incorrect inferential conclusions.
+To address this issue, a Wald test is performed on the two nested models, `m1` and `m2`, using a heteroskedasticity-robust estimator of the variance–covariance matrix.
+Several types of heteroskedasticity-consistent covariance matrix (HCCM) estimators exist; the one employed here is the following:

 ![HCCM](img/stimatore_robusto_varianza.png)

-The null hypotesis is not rejected: the Agency variable does not significantly improve the fit of the model.
+The null hypothesis is not rejected: the Agency variable does not significantly improve the model fit.
+Therefore, this additional test corroborates the results obtained earlier.

 ```r
 waldtest(m2, m1, vcov = vcovHC(m1))